moq-wg/moq-transport/draft-ietf-moq-transport.md

 cases where the authorization is required at the track level.
 The value is an ASCII string.

+#### DELIVERY TIMEOUT Parameter {#delivery-timeout}

+DELIVERY TIMEOUT parameter (key 0x03) MAY appear in a SUBSCRIBE, SUBSCRIBE_OK, or a SUBSCRIBE_UDPATE message.
+It is duration in milliseconds the relay SHOULD attempt forwarding objects.
+If both the subscriber and publisher specify the field, the relay takes min of publisher and subscriber time for the subscription.
+The publisher SHOULD always specify the value received from an upstream subscription when there is one, not the min.
+The start time for the timeout is based on when the beginning of the Object is received, and does not depend upon the forwarding preference.
+If an earlier Object arrives later than subsequent Objects, relays can consider the receipt time as that of the next later Object, with the assumption that the Object's data was reordered.

+If neither the subscriber or publisher specify DELIVERY TIMEOUT, Objects are delivered as indicated by their Group Order and Priority.

+When sent by a subscriber, this parameter is intended to be specific to a subscription, so it SHOULD NOT be forwarded upstream by a relay that intends to serve multiple subscriptions for the same track.

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}

 The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged